peteroupc/peteroupc.github.io/randomgendoc.md

      |
      |  next(self, coin)
      |      Returns the next result of the flip from a coin or die
-     |      that is transformed from the given input coin or die by the function
+     |      that is transformed from the specified input coin or die by the function
      |      represented by this Dice Enterprise object.
      |      coin - In the case of coins-to-dice or coins-to-coins (see the "append_poly" method),
      |         this specifies the _input coin_, which must be a function that